docksal/docksal/README.md

 4. Update dsh: `dsh update dsh`
 5. `dsh install prerequisites`
 6. Start your project just like you did before with `dsh up` and re-import your DB dump.
 Notice it will use Docker Machine now.
 New Docker Machine will be created upon run.
+7. Run `dsh cleanup` to delete old unused files and images

 <a name="dsh"></a>
 ## Drude Shell Helper (dsh)